Constitution of Nigeria

+Background

 Nigeria's structure and composition are a legacy of British colonial rule.
 It has over 374 multilingual groups with different cultures and traditions.
 This diversity contributes to Nigeria being "one of the world's most deeply divided countries" with rampant political corruption.
 As a result, Nigeria has undergone many attempts to form an effective constitution.
 These efforts include civilian and military rule, centrifugal and centralized federalism, presidential and parliamentary systems, and other political institutions.

 An Order in Council enacted Nigeria's first constitutions during the colonial era when the country was administered as a Crown Colony.
 These constitutions include the Clifford Constitution of 1922, the Richards Constitution of 1946, the Macpherson Constitution of 1951, and the Lyttleton Constitution of 1954.

 Richards constitution

 Westminster approved a new constitution for Nigeria in 1946.
 It was called the Richards Constitution after Governor-General Sir Arthur Richards, who was responsible for its formulation.
 Although it left effective power in the hands of the Governor-General and his appointed Executive Council, it also established an expanded Legislative Council empowered to deliberate on matters affecting the country.
 It also created three regional Houses of Assembly to consider local questions and advise the lieutenant governors.

 The Richards Constitution recognized the country's diversity by introducing the federal principle with its regional authority.
 Although realistic in its assessment of the situation in Nigeria, the Richards Constitution intensified regionalism instead of encouraging political unification.
 It was suspended in 1950 against a call for greater autonomy.